-A decade ago, I sat down in our then-basement “office” and began a blog on our old desktop computer.
-I say “office” because it was really the only space in the basement that wasn’t covered in toys.
-But it had a door that I could close, and it was quiet down there when Ellie was napping and Annie was playing with her friends in the backyard.
+A decade ago, I sat down in our then-basement office and started a blog on our old desktop computer.
+I say office because it was really the only space in the basement that wasn’t covered in toys.

-For the first several months, I would write most of my posts from the basement then later, I got a laptop and was able to move upstairs (moving on up!) and that opened up my writing world completely.
-I began to write during naptimes, late at night in bed before my husband got home from work, or at the library or Starbucks on Mike’s day off.
-Writing has been my sidekick for ten years this week, my favorite hobby, my best source of self-care, my passion.
+For the first several months, I would write most of my posts from the basement then later I got a laptop and was able to move upstairs and that opened up my writing world.
+I began to write during naptimes, late at night in bed before my husband got home from work.

 Just call me the blogging Bo Derek.

 I started on the Blogger platform before Google bought it.
-Not sure if that makes me an official old-school blogger but it does make me old.
-Did you know there are people still blogging who began before 2005?
+Not sure if that makes me an official old-school blogger, but it does make me old.

-After six years, I then migrated to WordPress in 2016 thanks to help from my friend Rosemary and her husband David.
-I loved it much more than Blogger but it cost more and all of the upkeep was my responsibility.
-I chose to do this smack dab in the middle of menopause and Anna being a teenager, so in hindsight not my best blogging decision.
+I migrated to WordPress in 2016, thanks to help from my friend Rosemary and her husband David.
+I liked it much more than Blogger, but all of the upkeep was my responsibility.
+I chose to do that in the middle of perimenopause and while Anna was in high school, so in hindsight it was probably not my best blogging decision.

-After three years, I decided that it was too much work and I wasn’t making ALL the money I had planned with the new platform, so I decided to downgrade to an easier WordPress platform.
-I know all of this is boring to those of you who don’t blog, but it explains my path, and it’s my ten year anniversary, so give me this.
+After three years, I decided that it was too much work and I wasn’t making all the money I had anticipated with the new platform, so I decided to downgrade to an easier WordPress platform.

-Pageviews are important in the lives of bloggers who make money to write, I have been in the midst of that struggle for many years.
-I remember in the first two years of blogging how frustrated I was because a blogger who had started blogging after I had, reached a million page views before her one year anniversary.
-I was so jealous.
-SO jealous.
+Pageviews are important in the lives of bloggers who write to make money.
+I was stuck on that hamster wheel for many years.
+I remember being very frustrated during my second year of blogging that a new blogger had reached a million page views in her first year.

-I don’t think I truly loved writing back then and it showed.
-Striving for higher page views and scrolling Pinterest for content ideas, I didn’t care what I was putting out into the world as long as someone clicked on it.
-And I have the posts to prove it.
+I don’t believe I actually enjoyed writing when I first started blogging, and it showed.
+I didn’t care what I was sending out into the world as long as someone clicked on it.
+I was aiming for higher page views and scrolling Pinterest for content ideas, and I have the posts to back it up.

-It was around 2014 when I began loving writing; four years after I started blogging.
-I mean, I loved blogging but it was after four years when I began to become really comfortable with it and began to be me and began to connect with all of you on a much deeper level.
+I began to enjoy writing in 2014, four years after I began blogging.
+I mean, I like writing, but it wasn’t until four years later when that I truly felt at ease with it, began to be myself, and began to connect with all of you on a much deeper level.

-Since the summer of 2010, I have learned how to write, I have learned how to use HTML (kind of), learned how to use a DSLR camera (kind of), how to use keywords in a post to help draw more traffic in (kind of), learned about SEO and how it is important for business as well as to get your story and or platform heard in a sea of noise.
+Since the summer of 2010, I’ve learned how to write, learned how to use HTML (kind of), how to use a DSLR camera (sort of), how to use keywords in a post to help pull more visitors in (sort of), and how SEO it is crucial for business as well as getting your message heard in a sea of noise.

-But hopefully, when I am gone, this blog will be what I was most remembered for.
-How I was able to write about our crazy up and down life without sounding like I was bragging (or complaining), how I was able to communicate to my readers how much I dearly loved my husband and kids, how important my family relationships were to me, and how much I loved my friends and appreciated them.
+Hopefully, when I’m gone, this blog will be the thing that people remember me for.
+I hope I’ve been able to write about our crazy up and down life without seeming boastful, I hope I was able to communicate to you how much I dearly love my husband and children, how important my family is to me, and how much I love my friends.

-I hope I have made you smile and laugh when you didn’t feel good, that I made you forget about your problems for just a few paragraphs.
-I hope you learned a thing or two or were motivated to try a new recipe or a new vacation destination or even paint your furniture (even if you didn’t want to).
+I hope I made you smile and laugh when you didn’t feel like it, and that I made you forget about your problems for just a few paragraphs.
+I hope you learned something new or were inspired to try a new recipe, a new vacation destination, or even paint your furniture (even if you didn’t want to).

-I know I am better for meeting all of you and hearing your stories in my comments section.
-Thank you for listening to me through the years, from migraines to John Hughes, you have made me feel like I am a celebrity without having to wear sunglasses in public.
+I know I’m a better person as a result of meeting all of you and hearing your stories in the comments section.
+Thank you for listening to me over the years; from migraines to John Hughes, you’ve made me feel like I am a celebrity without the need to wear sunglasses in public.